parts989/wbe_model/README.md

 - **Wastewater Model** - Take the number of infected individuals and fecal shedding profiles to produce data for bulk wastewater measurements.

-**Start with Basic model.R.
-Will produce a single iteration at a defined population**
+**Start with Basic model.R (and dependencies), will produce a single iteration at a defined population**